Can an alkaline diet cure acid reflux? This writer had success reducing his reflux symptoms on a low-acid diet.

 Roughly speaking, under the diet, foods fall into three categories:

-Acidic: Meat, dairy, eggs, grains, and alcohol
+Acidic: Meat, dairy, eggs, grains, alcohol, and other fermented foods

 Neutral: Natural fat, starch, and sugar

 Each food actually has it own pH level index, which you can thoroughly investigate through the endless number of lists that exist online, but I refuse to get that anal about my life.
 I am not a purist, so I do not abstain from everything that could ever be acidic.
 That would drive me crazy.
 Instead, I enjoy acidic food and drink sparingly and focus on neutral and alkaline food.
 However, it is still largely a plant-based diet and there are certain foods that I tried my best to stop cold turkey: